ForwardFinancing/ach_client/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

-Then, run `rake test` to run the tests.
+Then, run `bundle exec rake test` to run the tests.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Execute `bin/console` to run this gem in terminal.

 ### Documentation